 College Hill Park

-This neighborhood park has been around since 1925 and includes one of Wichita’s community pools.
+This neighborhood park has been around since 1925 and includes one of Wichita’s most beloved community pools.
 Each summer, patrons and their dogs are allowed to dive in during the Dog Days of Summer, making this park super pet-friendly.
 The park is located near Douglas Avenue & Clifton Street.

 Exploration Park is an extension of Wichita’s Exploration Place science museum, located along the Arkansas River.
 Visitors can hang out and observe Kansas Wildlife in the rain garden, play in a giant sandbox, on a jungle gym and enjoy walking trails.
-While you’re there – go on the hunt for the elusive Troll, hiding somewhere near the Keeper of the Plains.
+While you’re there – go on the hunt for the elusive Wichita Troll, hiding somewhere near the Keeper of the Plains.

 Heritage Square Park

-Hidden behind the Wichita-Sedgwick Co.
+Included with admission to the Wichita-Sedgwick Co.
 Historical Museum at William and Main streets, this local park is home to a beautiful fountain and unique bronze sculpture artwork.
 The gazebo is often a location for local bands to perform in the spring and summers, making this urban park a hidden gem in the middle of downtown Wichita.

 O.J.
 Watson Park

 There are many hidden gems in this Wichita park.
 Kids will love the miniature train ride, inflatables, pony rides, mini-golf, pedal boats, hayrack rides, playgrounds and fishing grounds.
 This 119-acre park is located off McLean Boulevard and 31st Street South.